8 Popular Hacking Techniques You Should Know About

 Digital footprints are real.
 The cookies of your browser store them, including your username, browsing history, and passwords for the different websites we use.
 Once the hacker achieves access to your cookie, he could impersonate you on the browser.

 The most common means to execute this is to urge the user’s IP packets to go through the attacker’s machine.
 This method is also called Session Hijacking.
 A hacker can easily carry it out when the user is not using SSL (https) for the entirety of the session.
 If you enter your password or banking details on a website, make sure that the connections are encrypted.
 Your best bet to prevent this attack is avoiding public and unprotected private networks.
 Use a VPN for encryption and tunnel the connection on your mobile phone.
-Keep clearing those caches and cookies, so here is nothing for them to steal!
+Keep clearing those caches and cookies, so there is nothing for them to steal!

 3) Denial/Distributed Denial of Service (DoS/DDoS)

 This is a classic technique hackers use to bring down networks or systems by flooding them with a lot of traffic, including data requests, repetitive tasks, and login attempts.
 The server is unable to process the requests on time and crashes down as a result.
 The targeted machine overflows with a request that crushes the resources and ends up restricting the actual requests from getting fulfilled.
 Hackers are also known to set up zombie computers or botnets assigned to overload your systems with request packets.
-Every year the malware and hackers jump ahead, and the number of DDoS attacks increases, this is why magento integration service could be a tough task..
+Every year the malware and hackers jump ahead, and the number of DDoS attacks increases, this is why Magento integration service could be a tough task.

 4) Eavesdropping or Surround Recording